-resulting in substantial reductions in network costs.25 These savings are significant, as discussed in greater detail in Verizon's opening testimony26 and in the two submissions by Dr. Israel.27 Dr. Selwyn argues that, apart from network costs, "the remainder of TracFone's operations will actually become less efficient following its acquisition by Verizon than if it were to continue on a standalone basis."28 But he acknowledges that the Transaction will reduce the "total cost" of TracFone's operations,29 because the cost savings attributable to network savings swamp these relatively small increases and produce immediate overall efficiency gains.30 Even Dr. Selwyn's representation of Verizon's financial forecasts in Table 5 of his testimony show that TracFone's overall projected costs are lower in every year after the Transaction compared with the cost projections for TracFone if it remains a standalone entity.31 29 Id. at 10:18-22.

-25 Selwyn Direct Testimony at 10:18-22 ("The Transaction will allow Verizon to maintain TracFone operations at lower total cost due mainly to the 'network cost savings' that the to-be-acquired TracFone affiliate will realize when its cost of the underlying wholesale service is reduced from the prices it presently pays to Verizon (and other MNOs) to Verizon's incremental costs, without any mark-up or profit component.").
-26 Opening Testimony of Paul Vasington on behalf of Verizon Communications Inc., April 2, 2021 ("Verizon Opening Testimony (Vasington)") at 8-9.
-27 Opening Testimony of Mark A. Israel on behalf of TracFone Wireless, Inc., March, 12, 2021 ("Israel Opening Testimony") at 8-13; Rebuttal Testimony of Mark Israel on behalf of TracFone Wireless, Inc., April 9, 2021 ("Israel Rebuttal Testimony") at 15-18.
-28 Selwyn Direct Testimony at 26:17-20 (emphasis in original).
+1. The Combined Entity Will Have a Lower Cost Structure [Paul Vasington] Verizon's acquisition of TracFone will reduce TracFone's cost structure.
+This is not in dispute.
+Dr. Selwyn acknowledges that the transaction will eliminate "double marginalization," resulting in substantial reductions in network costs.
+These savings are significant, as discussed in greater detail in Verizon's opening testimony and in the two submissions by Dr. Israel.
+Dr. Selwyn argues that, apart from network costs, "the remainder of TracFone's operations will actually become less efficient following its acquisition by Verizon than if it were to continue on a standalone basis."
+But he acknowledges that the Transaction will reduce the "total cost" of TracFone's operations, because the cost savings attributable to network savings swamp these relatively small increases and produce immediate overall efficiency gains.
+Even Dr. Selwyn's representation of Verizon's financial forecasts in Table 5 of his testimony show &lt;sup>25 Selwyn Direct Testimony at 10:18-22 ("The Transaction will allow Verizon to maintain TracFone operations at lower total cost due mainly to the 'network cost savings' that the to-be-acquired TracFone affiliate will realize when its cost of the underlying wholesale service is reduced from the prices it presently pays to Verizon (and other MNOs) to Verizon's incremental costs, without any mark-up or profit component."). &lt;sup>26 Opening Testimony of Paul Vasington on behalf of Verizon Communications Inc., April 2, 2021 ("Verizon Opening Testimony (Vasington)") at 8-9. &lt;sup>27 Opening Testimony of Mark A. Israel on behalf of TracFone Wireless, Inc., March, 12, 2021 ("Israel Opening Testimony") at 8-13; Rebuttal Testimony of Mark Israel on behalf of TracFone Wireless, Inc., April 9, 2021 ("Israel Rebuttal Testimony") at 15-18. &lt;sup>28 Selwyn Direct Testimony at 26:17-20 (emphasis in original).